zatkiller/zatkiller/README.md

 - 🔭 I’m currently working on **a project**

-- 🌱 I’m currently learning **about Data Structures and Algorithms**
+- 🌱 I’m currently learning **about Data Structures and Algorithms and Full Stack Web Development**

 - 👨‍💻 All of my projects are available at [https://dylanghee.netlify.app/](https://dylanghee.netlify.app/)